-If the results of your test come back clear, but you’re experiencing diarrhea and abdominal pain, the most common diagnosis is irritable bowel syndrome – which makes sense given the symptoms, and can be managed with nutrition intervention.
+If the results of your test come back clear, but you’re experiencing diarrhea and abdominal pain, the most common diagnosis is irritable bowel syndrome.
+Which makes sense – given the symptoms.
+It can then be managed with nutrition intervention.
 But what happens when nutrition interventions, like the low FODMAP diet, don’t work?

-We often see patients diagnosed with IBS-D that work with us on nutrition management of IBS, and STILL have significant diarrhea, even despite being disciplined with the low FODMAP diet and managing their stress.
-As we work through their food and symptom journals, we can see a correlative pattern with high fat foods, and worsening of diarrhea.
+We often see patients diagnosed with IBS-D that work with us on nutrition management of IBS, and STILL have significant diarrhea.
+Even despite being disciplined with the low FODMAP diet and managing their stress.
+As we work through their food and symptom journals, we can see a correlative pattern.
+With high fat foods we often see a worsening of diarrhea.
 This is a common sign that there may be more going on!

-To scientifically diagnose bile acid diarrhea, a fecal sample can be taken and analyzed to measure the amount of bile acids in a person’s stool.
-However, this procedure often isn’t available outside of research facilities.
-Instead, BAD is most often therapeutically diagnosed by administering a bile acid sequestrant drug and monitoring how an individual responds to the therapy.
+To scientifically diagnose bile acid diarrhea, there are a few different tests.
+One includes a fecal sample can be taken and analyzed – to measure the amount of bile acids in a person’s stool.
+Another is a nuclear medicine investigation, and the other is a blood test that isn’t completely validated yet.
+These procedures are often not available outside of research facilities.
+Instead, BAD is most often therapeutically diagnosed.
+By administering a bile acid sequestrant drug – and monitoring how an individual responds to the therapy.
 If a patient’s symptoms improve with the pharmacological therapy, we can observationally say that they have bile acid diarrhea.

 Management of Bile Acid Diarrhea

 As mentioned above, the most reliable therapy for BAD is a type of medication called bile acid sequestrant drugs.
-The most common of these in Canada is called cholestyramine, which is a powder medication that binds to unabsorbed bile acids in the colon.
-By doing so, it makes them osmotically inactive, meaning they can no longer pull excess water into the bowels and cause diarrhea.
-As a plus, cholestyramine may also help to lower cholesterol in the blood through the same mechanisms – binding fat and cholesterol molecules that usually get re-absorbed and recycled!
+The most common of these in Canada is called cholestyramine.
+Which is a powder medication that binds to unabsorbed bile acids in the colon.
+By doing so, it makes them osmotically inactive.
+Meaning they can no longer pull excess water into the bowels and cause diarrhea.
+As a plus, cholestyramine may also help to lower cholesterol in the blood through the same mechanisms.
+By binding fat and cholesterol molecules that usually get re-absorbed and recycled!